nikimanoledaki/binary_search/README.md

 # Binary Search

-This program implements a binary search algorithm in Python.
+This program implements a binary search algorithm in Ruby.

 The code is sampled from the book Grokking Algorithms, which introduces concepts such as Big O notation, runtime, and a number of algorithms.